top of page

 We promised earlier to tell you about our biggest ever failure.
 That was 20 years ago when being trained by a Japanese sensei.
 We locked a team, for two days, in a room with a vaguely defined problem and created the world's biggest fishbone.

-A fishbone that we guessed and speculated about and didn't go to the shop floor enough, to grasp and confirm.
+A fishbone that we guessed and speculated about and didn't go to the shop floor enough, to grasp and confirm the problem.
 That combination of a bad focus and too many guesses meant it was a waste of time.

 As promised, here’s a bonus of 3 secrets to turbocharge your practical problem solving: